pksunkara/alpaca/README.md

     "users": { // Name of a class of the api
-      "args": ["login"], // Arguments required for the api class [optional] "profile": { // Name of a method of the api "path": "/users/:login/profile", // Url of the api method "method": "post", // HTTP method of the api method [optional] (default: get) "params": [ // Parameters for the api method [optional] {
+      "args": ["login"], // Arguments required for the api class [optional] "profile": { // Name of a method of the api "path": "/users/:login/:type", // URL of the api method "method": "post", // HTTP method of the api method [optional] (default: get) "params": [ // Parameters for the api method [optional] {
-            "name": "bio", // Name of the parameter "required": true // The parameter will become an argument of api method }
+            "name": "type", // Name of the parameter "required": true // The parameter will become an argument of api method [optional] (default: false) "url_use": true // This parameter is only used to build url [optional] (default: false) },
+          {
+            "name": "bio",
+            "required": true
+          }
         ]
       }